 At the end of December 2013, our Green Project Portfolio comprised 258 loans across 28 countries, totaling €4.2 billion of which €2.6 billion was drawn down, with the average tenor of 12 years and the average life remaining of 9.1 years.

 In December 2010, we issued our first environmental sustainability bond, arranged by Deutsche Bank AG and distributed by SMBC Friend Securities Co., Ltd, Japan to Japanese retail and institutional investors.

 The bond is denominated in Australian dollars and pays monthly at a fixed rate coupon of 4.80 per cent.
 The AU$ 25 million (€18.1 million) issue, maturing in 2014, was targeted at Japanese investors, although European and US investors have also expressed interest.

-On 13 September 2013 the Bank issued USD 250 million 1.625% public listed bond due 10 April 2018, aimed specifically at institutional investors seeking to support environmentally sustainable projects, bringing the total number of green bonds to 10 for an equivalent of EUR 370 million.
+On 13 September 2013 the Bank issued its first public listed green bond aimed at institutional investors seeking to support environmentally sustainable projects: USD 250 million 1.625% due 10 April 2018.
 In total 14 investors participated in the bond, including TIAA-CREF, AP2, AP3, State Street Global Advisors, Omega Global Investors and Everence: 51% was placed with US accounts, 31% with European accounts and 18% with Asian accounts.
 The sector allocation was as follows: 64% to pension funds, 18% to central banks, 12% to asset managers, 5% to state related investors and 1% to Bank treasuries and foundations.
 Morgan Stanley and SEB were joint-lead managers in this transaction.